'...may all our worlds be coloured in an absorbing geography' (MacDonald Gill 1944)

 You can find out more about MacDonald Gill and sign up for newsletters on Caroline Walker’s website www.macdonaldgill.com.
 A good source of information about his work for the London Underground can be found in Claire Dobbin’s excellent book London Underground Maps: Art, Design and Cartography (London, 2012).
 Currently, Highways of Empire is on display at the Bethnal Green Museum of Childhood in their free exhibition on Child Migrants and the Great Circle Map (1945) at Tate Britain’s Artist and Empire exhibition.
 MacDonald Gill’s poster maps are well-represented in many UK collections including the British Library, the National Archives, the London Transport Museum and the V&A, though they are not usually on display.
 Caroline is currently writing his biography.

-A selection of original posters by Macdonald Gill currently for sale can be viewed here.
+A selection of original posters and resources by and about Macdonald Gill currently for sale can be viewed here.